 On the other hand, fiber and sugar alcohols are slowly absorbed, if at all.
 Plus, they’re metabolized differently, if at all.
 Thus, they don’t cause your blood sugar and insulin levels to rise.
 Which is a good thing!
 Thus, the most accurate way to calculate your carb load is to consider only “net carbs” or the actual amount of carbs that will affect your blood sugar.
 Knowing the net carbs of specific foods will allow you to determine appropriate serving sizes in order to stay within your limit.
 Let’s look at a few examples:

 Raspberries: raspberries are an excellent source of antioxidants as well as fiber.
-A half cup serving contains approximately 7 grams of carbohydrates.
+A half-cup serving contains approximately 7 grams of carbohydrates.
 However, 4 grams of this total comes from dietary fiber.
 Thus, the calculation for net carbs would be as follows: 7 grams (total carbs) - 4 grams (dietary fiber) = 3 grams (net carbs)

 Spinach: spinach is packed with vitamins, minerals, and powerful plant nutrients to keep you healthy and slim.
-I love adding a handful in my collagen shakes.
+We I love adding a handful in our my collagen shakes.
 And fortunately, most of the carbs (64%) come from fiber.
 Thus, low carb dieters can get away with eating lots of spinach as well as most other leafy greens.
 The exact net carb count for one cup of spinach is as follows: 6.75 grams (total carbs) - 4.32 grams (dietary fiber) = 2.43 grams (net carbs)

 Spacing Out Your Carbs